-To drop a class or classes after the official census date (12th class day in a fall or spring semester; each term's census date is published in the university's academic calendar), a student must log in to ASSIST and request the drop by the deadline as listed in the university's academic calendar.
+To drop a class or classes after the official census date published in the academic calendar, a student must log in to ASSIST and request the drop by the deadline as listed in the university's academic calendar.

 All class drops must be completed during the first 75% of the semester or term (refer to the University Academic Calendar in this catalog or online for deadline dates).
-Students dropping during this time will receive a grade of DR. After the deadline for drops and withdrawals, the student remains on the class roster and will receive the letter grade he/she earns.
+Students dropping during this time will receive a grade of DR, and the drop will count again the six-course drop limit.
+After the deadline for drops and withdrawals, the student remains on the class roster and will receive the letter grade he/she earns.